jwharm/java-gi/README.md

 | ---- | ---- | ---- | ---- |
 | [Web Browser](https://github.com/jwharm/java-gi-examples/tree/main/Browser)                     | [Peg Solitaire](https://github.com/jwharm/java-gi-examples/tree/main/PegSolitaire) | [Calculator](https://github.com/jwharm/java-gi-examples/tree/main/Calculator) | [Notepad](https://github.com/jwharm/java-gi-examples/tree/main/Notepad) |

+## Generate bindings for other libraries

+Java-GI offers a command-line utility to generate bindings for any library that supports GObject-Introspection.
+It is documented [here](https://jwharm.github.io/java-gi/generate/).

 ## Current features

-Nearly all types, functions and parameters defined in the GIR files are supported by Java-GI.
+Nearly all types, functions and parameters defined in a GIR file are supported by Java-GI.
 Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are available in Java.

 Some interesting features of the bindings that Java-GI generates: